Repairing the harm and loss caused by crime.

 7. Prosecution of the offence is not barred by law.

-Youth ages 12-17 are referred to the program through a number of different entry points.
+Adults and youth (ages 12-17) are referred to the program through a number of different entry points.

 - Pre-charge (police entry point)